 Evaluation editing (or structural editing) is a type of editing for books that provides a high-level critique of your manuscript.

-Once you've completed a draft, an evaluation editor will provide feedback on its strengths, weaknesses, and the general flow of the text.
 This type of editor is also great at assessing marketability and commercial potential.

 In other words, they'll let you know whether your book has what it takes to interest literary agents and publishing houses.